unitedstates/congress-legislators/README.md

 Every pull request will pass submitted scripts through an import, to catch exceptions, and through [pyflakes](https://pypi.python.org/pypi/pyflakes), to catch unused imports or local vars.

+To contribute updates for district offices, edit the `legislators-district-offices.yaml` file by hand and submit a pull request.
+Updates should pass validation as defined by `scripts/office_validator.py`.

 #### Other Scripts